cosmos/cosmos-sdk/UPGRADING.md

 The SDK has migrated from `gogo/protobuf` (which is currently unmaintained), to our own maintained fork, [`cosmos/gogoproto`](https://github.com/cosmos/gogoproto).

-This means you should replace all imports of `github.com/gogo/protobuf` to `github.com/cosmos/gogoproto`.
+This means you should replNew Feature: ace all imports of `github.com/gogo/protobuf` to `github.com/cosmos/gogoproto`.
 This allows you to remove the replace directive `replace github.com/gogo/protobuf => github.com/regen-network/protobuf v1.3.3-alpha.regen.1` from your `go.mod` file.

 Please use the `ghcr.io/cosmos/proto-builder` image (version >= `0.11.5`) for generating protobuf files.